flashbots/mev-boost-relay/docs/docs/20230619-startup-shutdown-zero-downtime-deployments.md

     - Configure your orchestration tooling to route traffic to the service only if and when `/readyz` is positive!
 - On shutdown:
     - `/readyz` returns a negative result
-    - Wait a little and drain all requests
+    - Wait a little and drain all requests (by default, 30 sec -- make sure your orchestration graceful shutdown period is greater than that (i.e. set to 60 sec))
     - Stop the webserver, and stop the program
 - See also: https://kubernetes.io/docs/reference/using-api/health-checks/